 Please watch the following video for detailed information on how the script works.

 The Bottom Line

-TeamViewer API is a valuable tool when you need to get the most from your management console.
-By combining this with a programming language and your imagination you might get instant results like this for your everyday tasks.
+TeamViewer (Classic) API is valuable when you need to get the most from your management console.
+By combining this with a programming language and your imagination, you might get instant results like this for your everyday tasks.
 Enjoy!